This article reviews the collagen peptides powder from Orgain®, whose plant-based protein powders I’m very familiar with.

 While some of the benefits collagen & whey give us are similar, there are important ones that differ.

-Whey — being a complete protein — is able to:
+Whey — being a complete protein — can help us:

 There are several more benefits that each protein type provide, and I share those in my article Collagen Protein vs. Whey here on heydayDo.